-The current trends in the development of tourism in the West Caucasus are:
+The current trends in the development of tourism on the Black Sea coast are:

-Development of new areas for tourism and development of existing tourism and recreation systems
+Development of new areas for tourism and development of existing tourism and recreation systems.

-Integration processes in the management of tourism: the creation of tourist and recreation clusters headed by single management companies, the establishment of a unified tourist brand
+Integration processes in the management of tourism: creation of tourist and recreation clusters headed by management companies, establishment of a unified tourist brand.

-role and participation of the state in the process of tourism development
+State’s enhanced role and participation in tourism development.

-Involving local tourist market in the process of globalization
+Involving the local tourist market in the globalization process.

-Activation of event tourism to ensure the occupancy of Olympic infrastructure
+Activation of event tourism to ensure the occupancy of the Olympic infrastructure.

-Transformation of hotel services market as a result of the XXII Olympic and XI Paralympic Winter Games
+Transformation of the hotel services market as a result of the XXII Olympic and XI Paralympic Winter Games.

-Safety and security control
+Safety and security control intensification.

-Tourism market changes according to new geopolitical and geo-economic conditions in Russia and in the world
+Tourism market changes according to new geopolitical and geo-economic conditions in Russia and in the world.

-Development of new areas for tourism and development of existing tourism and recreation systems and Integration processes in the management of tourism: the creation of tourist and recreation clusters headed by single management companies, the establishment of a unified tourist brand
+Development of new areas for tourism purposes and development of existing tourism and recreation systems and Integration processes in the management of tourism: creation of tourist and recreation clusters headed by management companies, establishment of a unified tourist brand

-These trends are directly to the development and implementation of a large number of investment projects in the tourist-recreation complex.
+These trends are directly related to the development and implementation of a large number of investment projects in the tourist-recreation complex.

-The tourist and recreation potential of the Western Caucasus should always be and managed. public policy includes an important part investments.
-Investment policy plays a significant role in the creation of favorable conditions for increase in investment activity in tourism.
+The tourist and recreation potential of the Black Sea coast should always be explored and managed.
+Present-day national tourism policy includes an important part which deals with investments.
+Investment policy plays a significant role in the creation of favorable conditions facilitating investment activity in tourism.
 Tourist and recreation complex is characterized by high investment attractiveness (prospects).

-Significant investments are due to the implementation of major projects of reconstruction and construction of sports facilities, as well as collective accommodation facilities in the resort city of Sochi under the Federal Program "Development of Sochi as a mountain and climatic health resort."
+Significant investments are secured due to the implementation of major reconstruction projects and construction of sports facilities, as well as collective accommodation facilities in the resort city of Sochi under the Federal Program “Development of Sochi as a mountain and climatic health resort”.

-Strategic investment projects and the federal program are implemented in the South Russian regions.
+Strategic investment projects and the federal program are implemented in the southern regions of Russia.
 It ensures increasing stability of the economy, increases the interest of potential investors in the region.
-A powerful accelerator for the development of the investment was the Sochi-2014, high-speed track "Formula 1, mountain-climatic resort "Lagonaki", casino zone "Azov-City", infrastructural projects - Novorossiysk transport hub bypassing the Krasnodar railway junction, construction of the "Taman" harbor.
-A project to create a tourism cluster and preparation for the orld championship 2018 is now in progress.
+A powerful impetus for investment was the project Sochi-2014, high-speed circuit Formula 1, mountain climatic resort “Lagonaki”, gambling zone “Azov-City”, infrastructural projects – Novorossiysk transport hub, construction of the port Taman .
+A project to create a tourism cluster and to prepare for the 2018 FIFA World Cup is now in progress.

-Each of the investment projects represents a sort of a core around which the entire business later will develop - from the large corporations to small businesses.
+Each of the investment projects represents a sort of a center around which all the business will be developing later – from large corporations to small businesses.
 They will bring innovation to the region and launch high-tech industries.
-Without this it is impossible to develop the economy in today's market and strong competition - such projects promote the regions ahead.
-They really change the future and become powerful points of growth for decades to come.
+Without this it is impossible to develop the economy in today's market and strong competition – such projects promote the regions.
+They really change the future and can become powerful points of growth for decades to come.

-Among southern regions only in the Krasnodar region worked out rather effective instruments of state incentives (privileges and preferences): tax benefits payments to the regional budget, the provision of government guarantees on a competitive basis, the investment tax credit on income tax, maintenance projects.
-A new Law edition «State promotion of investment activity in the Krasnodar Region" approvedwhich establishes the right of an investor to claim to several forms of state support.
+Of the southern regions only in the Krasnodar region they have worked out rather effective instruments of state incentives (privileges and preferences): benefits for tax payments to the regional budget, provision of government guarantees on a competitive basis, the investment tax credit on income tax, maintenance projects.
+A new edition of the Law concerning “State promotion of investment activity in the Krasnodar Region” has been approved.
+It establishes the right of an investor to claim several forms of state support.

-The North Caucasus Federal District subjects of the Russian Federation run a State program "Development of the North Caucasus Federal District until 2025" and the federal target program "South of Russia" (2014-2020.).
-In the republics of the North Caucasus Federal District, Krasnodar Region and Republic of Adygea created special economic zone of tourist-recreational type that make up the North Caucasus tourism cluster.
-It is already opened ski resort "Arkhyz" in Karachay-Cherkessia at an altitude of 1650 m above sea level.
+The North Caucasus Federal District subjects of the Russian Federation run a State program “Development of the North Caucasus Federal District until 2025” and the federal target program “South of Russia” (2014-2020.).
+In the republics of the North Caucasus Federal District, Krasnodar Region and the Republic of Adygea there have been created special economic zones of a tourist-recreational type that make up the North Caucasus tourism cluster.